South Korea quietly intervenes on the won to bolster economy

-SEOUL South Korea's foreign exchange authorities have been engaged in a quiet war in recent months to hold down the won KRW=, throwing more firepower at it than for years in a bid to support exports and help keep the economy on its fragile recovery track.
+SEOUL, July 14 South Korea's foreign exchange authorities have been engaged in a quiet war in recent months to hold down the won, throwing more firepower at it than for years in a bid to support exports and help keep the economy on its fragile recovery track.

 The dollar-buying accelerated as the won hit six-year highs and crept towards 1,000 to the dollar, a psychologically symbolic level that policymakers appear reluctant to see broken quickly.
 It stood at around 1,019 per dollar late on Friday.

-The authorities have said they intervene only to smooth volatility, blaming "herd" behavior for pushing up the won.
+The authorities have said they intervene only to smooth volatility, blaming "herd" behaviour for pushing up the won.

 Yet for now, even though the government wants to rebalance the economy towards consumption and away from exports, growth still relies on trade and a strong won hurts, hence the stepped-up intervention.